While You Were in Diapers

 - Subverted in the Pet Shop Boys song "Young Offender": "I've been a teenager since before you were born" sounds like a boast, but is actually an admission that the singer is still emotionally/mentally a teenager.

-- Captain Rescue took offense at being called an 'oldtimer' by Sonic in the episode 'Over The Hill Hero', retorting that he had been saving mobius from bad guys since Sonic was a 'hedgehoglet'.
+- The Adventures of Sonic the Hedgehog: Captain Rescue took offense at being called an "oldtimer" by Sonic in the episode "Over the Hill Hero", retorting that he had been saving Mobius from bad guys since Sonic was a "hedgehoglet".

 - In one episode of Cow and Chicken, a new school bully starts picking on the kids that the previous bully picked on.
 The after the new bully twists the noses of two kids, the original bully tells him:

 Original Bully: Isn't nose-twisting a little old?
 My granny taught me that when I was still in diapers!

 - The Avengers: Earth's Mightiest Heroes: Baron Zemo used this on the current head of HYDRA.

 - Jem: One episode invokes this trope with Bobby Bailey's criticism of Jem and the Holograms' version of a song he did back in the The Fifties.
 He told Kimber he did it while her father was in diapers.

 - Dragons: Riders of Berk feature this exchange when Hiccup is trying to find a job for Gobber:

 Hiccup: I'm glad you're excited.
 But I still think there are some things in my designs you could use.
 I mean, you did teach me everything I know.

 Gobber: Exactly.
 That's why you should let Gobber do what Gobber does best.
 I've been making saddles since you were in diapers.
 In fact, I made your diapers.

 - A segment from Cartoon Network's parody of Survivor has Eustace tell Blossom that "I was setting up camp when your grandpa was in short britches."